9:30 am – 4:30 pm

 Registering online vs. in-person: What to expect

 Join us in-person at Bard: After checking in and receiving your notebook and anthology, you will begin the day in your workshop group, reading and writing together and drawing on a rich anthology of texts.
-Everyone will gather, along with online participants, for a midmorning hybrid plenary session in which Ross Gay will join us online for a reading and Q&A. After lunch, you will reconvene with your workshop group to conclude the day with collaborative reading, writing, and discussion.
+Everyone will gather, along with online participants, for a midmorning hybrid plenary session.
+After lunch, you will reconvene with your workshop group to conclude the day with collaborative reading, writing, and discussion.
 The schedule also includes short coffee breaks.

 Join us online: You will start the day on Zoom in your workshop group, reading and writing together and drawing on a rich digital anthology of texts.
-Later that morning, you will join the hybrid plenary with Ross Gay (a different Zoom link), for a reading and Q&A that will connect you with our live audience in Annandale.
+Later that morning, you will join the hybrid plenary (a different Zoom link) that will connect you with our live audience in Annandale.
 That afternoon, after a break for lunch, you will reconvene with your workshop group (at the original Zoom link) to conclude the day with collaborative reading, writing, and discussion.

 Registration & Fees